 - Once my project receives an authorized message from Zapier, it will pull all the rows from my Airtable base and select a random question (that hasn’t been asked yet).

-- Next, my project marks the selected question as asked by timestamping the
+- Next, my project marks the selected question as asked by adding a timestamp in the

 date_askedcolumn in Airtable.